 Of course, you can!
 It will give a sweeter taste to the salsa.
 You can also make a mixture of the two.

 Absolutely.
 Like any other pepper, poblano peppers can be eaten raw or cooked in many meals.
-They don't need to be roasted, although they are more delicious roasted.
+They don't need to be roasted, although they are more delicious this way.

-This salsa will last in the fridge for 3-5 days, but I recommend serving it during the day for better flavor and for a brighter color of the poblano pepper.
+This corn salsa recipe from chipotle will last in the fridge for 3-5 days, but I recommend serving it during the day for better flavor and for a brighter color of the poblano pepper.

 Make this Dish Now